Amtrak Virginia: History

-Proposed expansion
+Expansion

-Extension of the route south of Roanoke to Christiansburg, Virginia, near Virginia Tech, is proposed, with further extension to Bristol, Virginia/Tennessee as a long-range possibility.
-In 2021, the Virginia Passenger Rail Authority (VPRA) and Norfolk Southern reached an agreement for the state to purchase part of the former Virginian Railway for service to the New River Valley.
+Extension of the Roanoke route south to Christiansburg, Virginia, near Virginia Tech, is underway; with further extension to Bristol, Virginia/Tennessee a long-range possibility.
+Initially, the Virginia Passenger Rail Authority (VPRA) and Norfolk Southern reached an agreement for the state to purchase part of the former Virginian Railway for service to the New River Valley.
 A station was to be built at Merrimac, between Christiansburg and Blacksburg, with service by 2025.
-As of June 2024, however, the VRPA and Norfolk Southern were in negotiations to instead extend service on the N-Line (ex-Norfolk and Western) with a station at Cambria, closer to Christiansburg.
+Ultimately, VRPA purchased the Manassas line from Norfolk Southern and Norfolk Southern granted VPRA passenger service rights on the N-Line (ex-Norfolk and Western) with a station at Cambria, closer to Christiansburg.
 The VRPA indicated this could be done faster and cheaper than service on the Virginian line.
+Construction started in February 2025.
+As of June 2026 New River Valley service is expected to begin in 2027.
+Station renovation will start after service has commenced.

 Closed in 1979, Bedford station in Bedford, Virginia, was not reopened as part of the extension to Roanoke.
 In 2021, the DRPT estimated that an infill station in Bedford would draw 10,050 new riders per year, cost $10.9 million, and could be completed by 2025.